-We undertake a due diligence approach on all suppliers and conduct regular audits of existing suppliers in order to monitor, Identify and assess potential risk areas and protect whistle blowers.
+We undertake due diligence on all suppliers and conduct regular audits of existing suppliers in order to monitor, identify and assess potential risk areas and protect whistle blowers.

 Each year we will issue a statement with any reports made of non-conformances or breaches to the Modern Slavery Act.

 We hold files of all our suppliers along with a record of any reported whistle blowing activities.
 We will protect whistle blowers and work with our suppliers and supply chain to ensure we have complete transparency and cooperation.

 We have had no reported breaches of the Modern Slavery Act in 2018.

 This statement is made pursuant to section 54(1) of the Modern Slavery Act 2015 and has been approved by the Board of Directors.
 This policy constitutes as our Slavery and Human Trafficking statement for financial year ending 31 July 2018

 Download our Statement